 Information about user - User's ID, User 's metrics (first call, first log in, last call, last log in, %missed calls, number of calls answered), User User's IP address, User's role (user, admin), User's name, User's numbers, User's device information, User's availability status (history), User's location, User's contact book (retrieved from user's device);

-Call/SMS content – Call recordings, Voicemails, SMS, voice transcriptions; which may contain special categories of personal data;
+Call/SMS content – Call recordings, Voicemails, SMS, voice transcriptions, AI Feature generated files from the voice transcriptions (Call summarization, Key topics, Talk ratio, etc.); which may contain special categories of personal data;